Search for a place

 Gordon Castle, seat of the Duke of Richmond and Gordon, Bellie par., on border of Banff and Elgin, near right bank of river Spey, in N. vicinity of Fochabers; stands in a beautifully wooded deer park of 1300 ac.; the ancient tower of the earls and marquises of Huntly (1449-1684), in their time called Bog of Gight Castle, rises behind the modern mansion.

-Gordon Castle is now part of Moray district.
-Click here for graphs and data of how Moray has changed over two centuries.
-For statistics about Gordon Castle itself, go to Units and Statistics.
+Gordon Castle is now part of MORAY Council.
+Click here for graphs and data of how MORAY has changed over two centuries.
+For statistics about Gordon Castle itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Gordon Castle in Moray | Map and description, A Vision of Britain through Time.